ej4/user_impersonate2/README.md

 gem and is its official successor.
 It supports Rails 3.2.x and Rails 4 and has been tested against Ruby 1.9.3, 2.0.0 and 2.1.0.

+This fork also contains can_impersonate? functionality from [https://github.com/DaveSanders/user_impersonate](https://github.com/DaveSanders/user_impersonate)

 ## Overview

 `user_impersonate2` allows staff users to impersonate normal users: to see what